centiservice/mats3/README.md

 and finish in the same order they were started.
 This is exactly the same as with HTTP-based services, where you have multiple instances of each service, with multiple threads handling the requests - but it is worth spelling out since message-based systems are often associated with "first in, first out".

+# Key Points

+## No External Orchestration: "Just Code!"

+Orchestration tools, in particular the external ones, divorce the overall business process logic from the code that implements the actual operations.
+You then have to maintain the process in the orchestration tool, and the code in the services.
+This is a recipe for complexity and opacity, where you cannot see the full flow in any one place, and you will have to maintain two codebases: code and config.

+Mats is a library, not a framework.
+You code your services as ordinary Java classes, and you use the Mats API to define your Endpoints and Stages.
+You don't need to write any YAML, XML, or JSON to define your services, and you don't need to write any orchestration code or config, possibly in some external orchestration tool, to direct the process logic.
+You just code your services in a linear, "transaction script"-alike fashion, using sequential reasoning, where state "magically" persists through any request-reply steps.
+The Mats library takes care of the rest.

+## Decoupled, "Black Box" Endpoints

+Each Endpoint is an independent entity, residing in a Service.
+They can be developed, tested, deployed, scaled, and monitored independently of the other Endpoints in other services.
+Each Endpoint is decoupled from any other, only defined by their Request DTO and Reply DTO.
+Any other services may invoke them (from an Endpoint, or via Initiation), as long as they adhere to the contract of the DTOs.
+You can make "verify address" and "send email" Endpoints which multiple services and flows may invoke (E.g. "Employee Onboarding", "Customer registration", "Order processing", "Billing").

+The other services don't need to care about how the invoked service works, they just need to know the contract of the DTOs for the Endpoint they are invoking.
+This is the same as with ordinary method calls in Java: You don't need to know how the method you are calling works, you just need to know the method signature.

+Contrast this with how messaging often is employed: Each processing point consumes from a queue, does some of the process's total work, and put the intermediate result back on another queue, where the next processing point consumes from.
+This however leads to processing points which are tightly coupled to the total flow, and you need to develop and maintain the overall flow over several codebases.
+Any such processing point is thus not generic: Even if one of the points are "verify address", there is no way to reuse this logic in another flow, as it is tightly coupled to the overall process flow it was made for.

+## Abstraction - Concentration of Complexity

+Mats abstracts away the complexity of a distributed, asynchronous, message-driven, stateful, multi-stage processing system.
+The complexity is hidden and concentrated in the Mats library, letting the developer focus on the business logic.

+Since it is Mats3 that produces the messages, and Mats3 that consumes the messages - the developer only seeing the Request DTO and Reply DTO, as well as the state DTOs - Mats3 can add quite a bit of functionality to the messages and the processing of them.
+For example, transactionality, error handling, metrics, tracing, and monitoring.
+There's a boatload of metadata on the messages, and the processing of the messages is heavily instrumented.

+There's a plugin solution, where you can add "interceptors" to the processing, which can do things like logging, metrics, error handling, and even modify incoming and outgoing messages.
+This is a powerful tool for adding cross-cutting concerns to the processing layer without having to add this to the actual business logic.
+The default logging and metrics solutions are implemented as such plugins.

+The instrumentation and metadata of the messages is utilized in the MatsBrokerMonitor project, which provides a Mats3-specific view of the queues, topics, DLQs and the actual messages residing on the message broker.

+## Alternatives & Key Comparisons

+_Orchestration and Workflow Tools_ (e.g., Camunda, Temporal, AWS Step Functions, Azure Logic Apps/Durable Functions) were touched upon above, and is directly what Mats3 aims not to be!

+_EIP pattern implementations_ (e.g., Apache Camel, Spring Integration) may be seen like a sub-species of orchestration tools, where the process orchestration is defined in code, but still separate from the operation code.
+Mats3 is more like a "transaction script" pattern, where the process is defined in the service code - with the ability to asynchronously invoke other services' endpoints.

+An alternative to Mats3's state handling is using _Sagas_ (e.g., Libraries like Eventuate Tram Sagas, Axon Framework Sagas, NServiceBus Sagas - .NET) to handle the state, with _Correlation Ids_ to get hold of a specific process instance's current state.
+These are more explicit and complex, needs to be implemented on each service, possibly in diverging ways, and it may become difficult to see the full flow of the process.
+Mats3's state handling is more like a call stack in a synchronous method where the state is kept in the method's local variables.
+It is abstracted away from the developer, and the complexity is hidden and concentrated in the Mats library, letting the developer focus on the actual business logic.

+Another alternative is _Event Sourcing_, often in conjunction with Kafka as the event log, with the total state being the sum of all events.
+While the concept on the surface seems extremely beautiful and simple, with many powerful effects, and also being simple to develop and test, it is also complex to implement correctly - in particular over time.
+Compared to the more mentally simple "do this, then that" for a process, event sourcing demands a completely different way of thinking.
+Over time the complexity increases: Events can be emitted by anyone, and effectively any service can "listen in" if they need that data.
+Events will over time change many times to accommodate new demands, and you need to replay all events to get the current state, so all consumers of the events need to be able to handle all versions of the events - or you must update the events in the store.
+When a system is new and small, the positive aspects of Event Sourcing shines, but as you churn through many versions, over many years, with many developers, the complexity of the system grows - and the "distributed schema" that the full set of events becomes is hard to manage and reason about.

+_Actors_ (often associated with Erlang), in particular the _Akka_ framework for Java/Scala, is another alternative.
+Actors, along with the _SEDA_ (Staged Event-Driven Architecture) pattern, is actually the inspiration for Mats3!
+However, the Actor model is more complex than Mats3, with supervision hierarchies, and the need to handle the state explicitly.
+Mats3 is a simpler abstraction, letting the developer focus on the business logic.
+Mats3 adds real distribution using bog-standard message brokers, compared to the default in-memory distribution of Akka.
+Akka also has ways to communicate over the network, but that is using a proprietary solution.
+Mats3 also adds transactionality, which is not present in Akka.

+Bottom line: Mats3 does not demand a new mental model - quite the opposite: It is made to be as close to bog-standard synchronous coding as possible, while still being fully message-driven and asynchronous.
+It is pure Java (albeit with an optional SpringConfig module for defining Endpoints via annotations), with a deceivingly simple API to ease you into the
+concepts: You'll be writing business code pretty much immediately, and you'll be able to reason about the code in a linear fashion, just as you would with synchronous code.

+## Philosophical Alignment with How Humans Think

+Mats3 is designed to align with how humans think about processes:

+* Sequential steps: _“First do X, then Y.”_
+* Local reasoning: _“At this step, I need these inputs.”_
+* Black-box collaborators: _“I don’t care how Service B works, just do the job and give me the answer.”_

+You get this with synchronous blocking HTTP calls: They to a high degree resemble ordinary method calls.
+With Java 21's _Virtual Threads_ (Project Loom), you can even forget about the problem of too many native threads and thus forget about the pain of asynchronous callback/async-await programming.
+But you will get all the problems with blocking calls, and you don't get the benefits of asynchronous message passing.
+Mats3 gives you the best of both worlds: You code as if you were coding a blocking, synchronous method, but you get the benefits of asynchronous messaging.

+Most other distributed architectures trying to alleviate the problems of synchronous HTTP calls, heavily leak the underlying distribution principles and architecture, whether it is event sourcing, sagas, messaging, or external orchestration.
+Mats3 abstracts this away in a substantial and meaningful way, letting developers focus on what needs to happen - the business logic - not how it’s coordinated.

 # Examples